marianacvn/marianacvn/README.md

-# Hi, I'm the mari!
+# Olá, me chamo Mari!
 Student at the Federal Rural University of Pernambuco, currently studying sql and web.

 <div>
 	<a href="https://github.com/marianacvn">